ndslusarz/Slusarz_BSc_thesis/README.md

 ### 1. spiral

 This file includes the class implementing the dataset - double Archimedean spiral, an example of which can be seen above.
-Its shape can be controlled by providing the radius as well as max_phi (a proxy of entanglement, a maxiumum angle at which the spiral will stop).
+Its shape can be controlled by providing the radius as well as max_phi (a proxy of entanglement, a maximum angle at which the spiral will stop).

-It also has a method allowing for adding random noise to the datset for purposes of testing.
+It also has a method allowing for adding random noise to the dataset for purposes of testing.

 ### 2. nn_class

-This is the file containg the main implementation of the neural network which is a ultilayer, feed-forward NN with user having control over the number and size of layers.
+This is the file containing the main implementation of the neural network which is a multilayer, feed-forward NN with user having control over the number and size of layers.
 Currently the network has a choice of activation function for inner layers - tanh and ReLU - although more PyTorch functions can be easily added.
 Softmax was used in the final layer.

-Parameters such as number of epochs, batch size and optimiser can also be specifed.
-The network takes data in the form of numpy arrays and converst them to PyTorch tensors internally to allow for more flexibility with input data.
+Parameters such as number of epochs, batch size and optimiser can also be specified.
+The network takes data in the form of numpy arrays and convert them to PyTorch tensors internally to allow for more flexibility with input data.

 This class contains majority of functions involving gathering raw data from the network - its weight matrix for different layers and epochs of training, visualisation of decision boundary (an example of which can be seen below), as well as a way to check whether there exists a vanishing gradient problem.